Starting rehabilitation (rehab)

 You will likely find that you keep making progress for many months and even years after your stroke.
 The more you practice doing the tasks of everyday life, the easier they become over time.

 Be prepared to work through plateaus

 Your recovery may slow down or seem to stop for a time.
 You may even feel you are getting worse.
 This is a common feeling.
 Your therapist may say you have reached a plateau and may reassess your abilities.
-Do not despair.
-Recovery often continues if you keep working on your therapy.
+Don’t get discouraged.

 Treat a plateau as a signal to reassess, not an end to recovery.
 Look at what you have achieved.
 Figure out what you need to change to move forward.
 Do you need to change your goals or do you need to change your strategy?
 Talk with your therapist about this and make a plan to move forward together.

 To find useful services to help you with rehabilitation, see our services and resources listing.